1st Airborne Division (United Kingdom): Sicily

 Operation Turkey Buzzard, also known as Operation Beggar, was a supply mission to North Africa that took place between March and August 1943.
-The mission was undertaken by the division's glider pilots and No. 295 Squadron Royal Air Force, as part of the preparations for the Allied invasion of Sicily.
+The mission was undertaken by the division's glider pilots and No. 295 Squadron Royal Air Force, as part of the preparations for the invasion of Sicily.
 The mission involved Halifax bombers towing Horsa gliders 3200 mi from England to Tunisia.
 The Horsas were needed to complement the smaller American Waco gliders, which did not have the capacity required for the planned operations.
 During the mission two German Condor patrol aircraft located and shot down a Halifax-and-Horsa combination.
 Altogether five Horsas and three Halifaxes were lost, but 27 Horsas arrived in Tunisia in time to participate in the invasion of Sicily.

 Operation Ladbroke was a glider assault by the 1st Airlanding Brigade near Syracuse, that began on 9 July 1943 as part of the invasion of Sicily.
 The brigade were equipped with 144 Waco and six Horsa gliders.
 Their objective was to land near the town of Syracuse, secure the Ponte Grande Bridge, and ultimately take control of the city itself with its strategically important docks.

 On the way to Sicily, 65 gliders were released too early by the towing aircraft and crashed into the sea, drowning around 252 men.
 Of the remainder, only 87 men arrived at the Pont Grande Bridge, which they successfully captured and held beyond the time they were to be relieved.
 Finally, with their ammunition expended and only 15 soldiers remaining unwounded, they surrendered to the Italian forces.
 The Italians sought to demolish the bridge after regaining control of it, but were unable to do so because the airborne forces had removed the explosive charges.
 Other troops from the airlanding brigade, who had landed elsewhere in Sicily, destroyed communications links and captured artillery batteries.